 This flying safari is a seamless combination of three of the most diverse and spectacular wildlife areas in Zimbabwe – Hwange, Matusadona and Mana Pools - as well as a stay at the magnificent Victoria Falls.

-Arrive Victoria Falls and fly to Hwange National Park
+Days2-3: Arrive Victoria Falls & fly to Hwange National Park

-On arrival at Victoria Falls airport fly by scheduled light aircraft to Davison’s Camp in the eastern sector of Hwange National Park for a two-night stay on a fully inclusive basis.
+On arrival at Victoria Falls airport, continue by scheduled light aircraft to your accommodation in the eastern sector of Hwange National Park.

-Fly back to Victoria Falls by scheduled light aircraft (via Lake Kariba and Hwange) in time to connect with your overnight international flight back to the UK via Johannesburg.
+Fly back to Victoria Falls by scheduled light aircraft (via Lake Kariba and Hwange) in time to connect with your overnight international flight back to the UK.

 You should note: There is so much to see and do in Victoria Falls that we highly recommend adding a night or two here, so you can fully appreciate this natural spectacle.
 Alternatively it may be possible to fly from Mana Pools National Park to Harare (instead of Victoria Falls) at the end of your trip.
 Or why not consider extending your stay (at additional cost) to visit the Matobo Hills in Matobo National Park close to Bulawayo, yet another of Zimbabwe’s wonderful highlights?